The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The star formation histories of high-z massive quiescent galaxies

 \subsubsection{Formation timescales of $z=3$ massive-quenched galaxies}

-Going back to Fig.~\ref{SFH}, we see that the quenching of the $z=3$ massive-quenched galaxies in Fig.~\ref{SFH} also happens differently in the different simulations. {\sc Illustris-TNG}'s massive-quenched galaxies display a sharp decline in their SFR, close to the target redshift.
+Going back to Fig.~\ref{SFH}, we see that the quenching of the $z=3$ massive-quenched galaxies in Fig.~\ref{SFH} also happens differently in the different simulations. {\sc IllustrisTNG}'s massive-quenched galaxies display a sharp decline in their SFR, close to the target redshift.
 This is seen in {\sc Simba} and {\sc GAEA} as well but only for the most massive galaxies, $M_{\star}>10^{11.1}\,\rm M_{\odot}$.
 The decline in SFR of $z=3$ massive-quenched galaxies in \shark\ and {\sc Eagle} appears to be slower.

 To quantify this better, we show in the top and middle panels of Fig.~\ref{age_scaling} the relationship between $\rm age_{\rm 50}$ and $\rm age_{\rm 90}$, respectively, with stellar mass (see \S~\ref{definitions} for the definitions of these properties). {\sc Eagle} tends to produce the oldest massive-quenched galaxies, while those in {\sc Simba} and {\sc Galform} are the youngest (though some dependence on stellar mass emerges).
-The latter is especially clear with $\rm age_{\rm 90}$. {\sc Illustris-TNG} and {\sc GAEA} predicts ages that are similar or slightly older than {\sc Simba} and {\sc Galform}, while \shark\ predicts ages that are between those of {\sc Eagle} and the rest of the simulations.
-Massive-quenched galaxies in {\sc Eagle} have formed $90$\% of their stars by $z\approx 4-4.5$, making them very old compared to the other simulations.
+The latter is especially clear with $\rm age_{\rm 90}$. {\sc IllustrisTNG} and {\sc GAEA} predicts ages that are similar or slightly older than {\sc Simba} and {\sc Galform}, while \shark\ predicts ages that are between those of {\sc Eagle} and the rest of the simulations.
+Massive-quenched galaxies in {\sc Eagle} have formed $90$per cent of their stars by $z\approx 4-4.5$, making them very old compared to the other simulations.
 Note that none of the simulations predict a well established age-mass relation within this population.

-The top panel of Fig.~\ref{age_scaling} shows observationally-derived $\rm age_{\rm 50}$ from \citet{Carnall23,Carnall24,Nanayakkara22}.
+The top panel of Fig.~\ref{age_scaling} shows observationally-derived $\rm age_{\rm 50}$ from \citet{Carnall23,Carnall24} and \citet{Nanayakkara22}.
 For \citet{Carnall23} we find that adding or not the non-robust quenched galaxies makes little difference to the median and standard deviation presented with the filled diamond.
-In the middle and bottom panels we show observations from Nanayakkara et al. (in preparation) and \citet{Carnall24}.
+In the middle and bottom panels we show observations from \citet{Nanayakkara24} and \citet{Carnall24}.
 The latter are the sub-sample of galaxies in the top panel that are spectroscopically confirmed.
 The available data is currently too scarce leading to a large scatter, which makes it consistent with all the simulations within the errorbars.
 Increasing the sample sizes may help disentangle the predictions presented here.